Deutsche Bank calls for reform of global financial messaging system SWIFT

-FRANKFURT Deutsche Bank (DBKGn.DE) is calling for a reform of SWIFT, the global financial messaging system which has faced criticism since February's $81 million heist at Bangladesh Bank.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) is calling for a reform of SWIFT, the global financial messaging system which has faced criticism since February's $81 million heist at Bangladesh Bank.

 Germany's flagship lender - which the International Monetary Fund has branded as the world's systemically most risky bank for its numerous links to other lenders - is one of the biggest users of SWIFT.
 It is one of the first large banks to publicly urge changes.